 Once these are selected, hit the"Next" button to continue, then hit it one more time to start the installation, which may take some time to finish.

-Double-click on the vs_community file.
+Double-click on the "vs_community" file that was downloaded onto your desktop.
 Once you get through the agreements, you should see the window below appear.
-Here, we need to make sure a few things are selected under Universal Windows App Development Tools:
+Here, we need to make sure a few things are selected under Universal Windows App Development Tools.
+See the below screenshot for reference as to what needs to be checked.

-The HoloToolkit does not need to be installed like an application, because this is something that will be imported into each new project.
+The MixedRealityToolkit (formerly called HoloToolkit) does not need to be installed like an application because this is something that will be imported into each new project.
 We will extract this .zip file to a folder and leave it on the desktop for easy access later.

-Right-click on the HoloToolkit-Unity .zip file and hit the "Extract All" option.
-When the window below appears, rename the folder HoloToolkit and hit "Extract."
+Right-click on the MixedRealityToolkit-Unity .zip file, and hit the "Extract All" option.
+When the window below appears, rename the folder MixedRealityToolkit, and hit "Extract."

 Double-click on your Unity icon to open it.
 After a quick start screen, a Windows Security Alert dialog will pop up.
-Make your choices based on how you have you networks set up at home.
-In order to connect to the HoloLens via Wi-Fi, the private network option will be the minimal required.
+Make your choices based on how you have your networks set up at home.
+In order to connect to the HoloLens via Wi-Fi, the private network option will be the minimum required.

 Next up, you should see the Unity Account sign-in window.
 If you have an account, you should fill in your credentials here.
 If you do not, click on the "create one" link.